poly156/poly156/README.md

 👯 2024: I'm a graduate of Practikum by Yandex

-⚡ Interesting fact: I was working technological engineer in 8 years, but now I'm loving Data Analyst!
+⚡ Interesting fact: I was working technological engineer in 8 years, but now I'm loving Data Analyse!

 ### Languages and Tools ###
 * Python